 In cosmetic grade (on request):

 Cosmetic industry: cosmetic raw material used for the preparation of soaps.
-Very present in so-called "ammonia-free" hair dyes to promote the opening of hair cuticles.
+Widely present in hair colorations known as "ammonia-free" to promote the opening of hair cuticles.

-In cosmetics, its use is regulated (see Regulation (EC) No. 1223/2009, Annex III, line 61, Monoalkylamines, monoalkanolamines and their salts categories).
+In cosmetics, its use is regulated (see Regulation (EC) No. 1223/2009, Annex III, line 61, categories Monoalkylamines, monoalkanolamines and their salts).

 Other names